minjeong learns that sometimes a one-night-stand is more than you bargained for.

 “The building just has…” he pauses briefly, glancing around the elevator with mild disdain, “…character.”

+Minjeong exhales slowly through her nose before stepping out of the elevator first.
 “Well,” she says dryly, adjusting the strap of her handbag on her shoulder, “don’t just stand there staring.
 You invited me up, remember?”

+He guides them both through the corridor, thankfully free of the smells that plague the elevator.
 He opens the door to his apartment, painted a deep navy blue dulled slightly by age around the edges.
 Slowly, Minjeong follows him inside, unsure of what to expect.

 And immediately, she’s caught off guard.

-A charcoal sectional sits tucked beneath the windows, softened by carelessly thrown blankets and mismatched cushions that somehow still work together.
+A charcoal couch sits tucked beneath the windows, softened by carelessly thrown blankets and mismatched cushions that somehow still work together.
 A record player sits near the window, piles of records next to it.
 Framed prints lean against the walls rather than hanging properly, like he’d never gotten around to finishing decorating.

 Near the kitchen, a narrow shelf holds liquor bottles beside a row of half-dead succulents struggling valiantly for survival beneath the window light.